Databingo/jnote/README.md

 Actually you can use jnote as a JSON editor, for more usage information you can check the original repository which is no longer be developed by the author.(https://github.com/skanehira/tson)

+## Suggestions
+1. Add ```alias jn = "jnote note.jon"``` to .bashrc for easy use.
+2. Use [transcrypt](https://github.com/elasticdog/transcrypt) to encrypt JSON then push to Github's private repository for notes' persistence.

 ## Todo
 1. Set current node when use G or gg.
 2. ~~Order records according created time descending when build nodes tree.(Done)~~
 3. Tidy code.
 4. Auto save vim content to file per 5 seconds & escape loop when exit from edition (immediately).
 5. Set current node as up simbling node after delete node in notes (and in search result?).

 ## About improvement
 Since the original repository was last committed at 2019.11.07, many dependences changed.
 I updated them and add a Text area for the visitation of node's content.